KawaroX/fox-and-bunny/README.md

 Whether you’re on your morning commute or enjoying a midday break, just tap once to summon a brand-new story.
 This shortcut is like a little magic pocket, always ready to add a splash of imagination to your daily life.

 Imagine this: while waiting for your coffee, or right before bed, a simple tap opens the door to a new adventure in words.
-Let the stories of the fox and rabbit be the small joys that brighten your life.
+Let the stories of the fox and bunny be the small joys that brighten your life.

 Ready?
 Let’s use this tiny shortcut to embark on your story journey!